carljohnsen/duplicati-blogpost/25-03-24-5728-restore-rework/restore_opt.md

 ![Results for the medium dataset on the 7975WX](benchmark/figures/threadripper02_medium.png)

-The most absolute improvement was with the large dataset on the same CPU, with an average reduction of 252.95 seconds (4 minutes and 12.95 seconds):
+The largest absolute improvement was with the large dataset on the same CPU, with an average reduction of 252.95 seconds (4 minutes and 12.95 seconds):

 ![Results for the large dataset on the 7975WX](benchmark/figures/threadripper02_large.png)